 1. Think strategically to begin with, and have different service or product offerings for customers who are at different stages of complexity.
 “Different strokes for different folks.”

 2. Sell someone a product that easily and quickly solves their immediate need.
-You have to sell something to get a customer to begin with.
+You have to give the customer what they need to begin with.

 3. Learn as much as you can about them; and capture/store that information.
 Gather intelligence.

 4. Continually make the customer aware of everything you can do or provide to them.
-Marketing is constant.
+Marketing is constant and consistent.

 5. Mine the data you have on customers.
 Understand key triggers and movements that highlight changing needs, and therefore an opportunity to deliver further product solutions or advice.
 Be prepared to act when your data suggests there is an opportunity.

 6. Keep focussed on the goal: increasing wallet share to the point where it is too difficult for the customer to go elsewhere.